 The Company's management has assessed the ability of the Company to continue as a going concern.
 The satisfactory results of the Company for the year, its strong net asset position and its sound solvency position, do not raise any material uncertainty on the ability of the Company to continue as a going concern.
-In making this assessment, the Company's management has also considered the current economic situation in Cyprus and specifically in relation to the war of Russia in Ukraine and the conflict between Israel and Palestine, and the potential impact these may have on the Company's operating environment and financial position.
+In making this assessment, the Company's management has also considered the current economic situation in Cyprus and specifically in relation to the war in Ukraine, the conflict between Israel and Palestine and the escalated tensions in Middle East, and the potential impact these may have on the Company's operating environment and financial position.

-The management have a reasonable expectation that the Company has adequate resources to continue in operational existence in the foreseeable future, and in particular in relation to the war of Russia in Ukraine and the conflict between Israel and Palestine.
-The ratio of eligible own funds to solvency capital requirement of 184% as at 31 December 2023 is well above the legal capital requirement.
+The Company's management has a reasonable expectation that the Company has adequate resources to continue in operational existence in the foreseeable future, and in particular in relation to the war of Russia in Ukraine and the conflict between Israel and Palestine and the ongoing tensions in the Middle East.
+The ratio of eligible own funds to solvency capital requirement of 184% as at 31 December 2024 is well above the legal capital requirement.
 Furthermore, the Company has continuing profitability and increasing cash flow position for the past years.
-Thus, the management continue to adopt the going concern basis of accounting in preparing the annual financial statements for the foreseeable future.
+Thus, the management continues to adopt the going concern basis of accounting in preparing the annual financial statements for the foreseeable future.